 Seton conducts all its coursework and assignments in English.

 Who should my letters of recommendation come from?

 You should try to submit recommendations from people who know about your academic or professional background.
 The letter of recommendation should give a sense of who you will be as a student and as a professional educator working with children in a Montessori setting.

 How long will it be after my interview before I find out if I’m accepted into the program?

 Typically, you will receive an admission decision within one week of your interview.

 If I’m accepted, can I wait a year before starting the program?

 Yes, we will consider requests for deferring your admission for one year.
 Requests for deferment should be made in writing.
 Deferred students may be asked to submit a $50 program change fee to hold their space for the following year and the tuition rates for the year when studies commence are applicable.

 If I miss the application deadline can I still apply?

-Yes.
-However, a $200 late application fee will apply.
-It is to the student’s benefit to apply early to the program in order to begin their preparation to be a student as well as complete beginning reading assignments and independent study work.
-These assignments are designed to provide the student with a framework before jumping into academics.
+Absolutely!
+However, a nonrefundable $200 late application fee will apply.
+It is to the applicant’s advantage to apply early to the program in order to complete Orientation Seminar assignments and independent study work.
+Initial reading assignments are given at the interview.